Milton Keynes College

 Milton Keynes College is a general further education and training college, serving the City of Milton Keynes.
 It also serves the surrounding areas (northern Aylesbury Vale, south Northamptonshire, north west Bedfordshire and north east Oxfordshire).
 It also provides tertiary education to Foundation Degree level.
 Its degree-level courses are validated by the Open University and the University of Bedfordshire.

 History

 Milton Keynes College was created in 1982, when the further education colleges at Wolverton and Bletchley combined.
 Wolverton College's roots stem back to its association with neighbouring railway works, where it had a reputation for engineering training.
 The Bletchley College, founded in the early 70s, specialised in general education catering and art and design.

 The main "Chaffron Way" Campus in Leadenhall (in Woughton, between Saxon Street and Grafton Street) opened in 1985.

-Since its inception in 1982 it is estimated that Milton Keynes College has taught over 200,000 students.

 In January 2019, the college won a government contract to provide education in the majority of the long-term prisons in the country.